MS, ATR-BC, LPC, CPCS

 Because we have a strong tendency to ignore what goes well in life and to selectively focus on what might go wrong, Silvana believes that we must continuously develop a more optimistic outlook, which requires us to intentionally focus our attention on positive experiences while reframing our negative/distorted thoughts.
 An important step in Silvana’s intervention is to assist children in growing their self-esteem by identifying their strengths and weaknesses and creating SMART goals.
 Setting goals help children accomplish what they desire out of life.

-Danielle is currently working towards licensure as an associate professional counselor (LAPC).
-She received her Bachelor’s degree in psychology at Kennesaw State University and earned a Master’s degree in psychology with a focus on professional counseling from the University of West Georgia.
+Danielle received her Bachelor’s degree in psychology at Kennesaw State University and earned a Master’s degree in psychology with a focus on professional counseling from the University of West Georgia.
 Her approach to psychotherapy is multimodal, and she incorporates expressive therapies in her practice as a means of assisting children, teens, and adults become integrated and connected.
 She strives to cultivate a therapeutic relationship that is compassionate, accepting, empathetically attuned, and authentic.
 By engaging in playful, cooperative, and communicative dimensions of art, she ushers in a creative and unique process necessary for self-understanding, growth, and change.

 Through creative and unique expression, Danielle accompanies her clients through the process of developing emotional awareness and regulation, mindfulness and intention, and stimulating positive change.
 She has experience supporting clients through struggles with grief, anxiety and depression, low self-esteem, the development of social skills and difficulty adjusting to transitions but values the exceptional process of every person.

-Danielle is under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS and Chelsea Harris, LPC, ATR-BC, CPCS.
+Danielle is under the supervision of Chelsea Harris, LPC, ATR-BC, CPCS.

 JENNIFER (JENN) SHELL

-Jenn is currently working towards licensure as an associate professional counselor (LAPC).
-She received her bachelor’s degree in Secondary Education and is completing her master's degree in Clinical and Mental Health Counseling from Wake Forest University.
-Jenn interned at Art It Out for three semesters and found a passion for combining art with teaching therapeutic skills.
+Jennifer received her bachelor’s degree with a double major in Secondary Education and History.
+She also earned her master's degree in Clinical and Mental Health Counseling from Wake Forest University.
+Jenn interned at Art It Out and found a passion for combining art with teaching therapeutic skills.
+In her previous career, Jenn was in a visual and creative field.
+Her transition to become a therapist was rooted in the love for helping and working creatively with clients of all ages.

 Jenn uses art in therapy sessions to: help reduce anxiety, work through emotions that are unspoken, learn and practice new skills, and to create tangible reminders of therapy skills.
-She values the role of art in helping therapy skills generalize into a child's life outside of the therapy session.
-She also uses CBT (Cognitive Behavioral Therapy) and person-centered therapy to process and can help manage depression, self-esteem and anxiety.
+She values the role of art in helping therapy skills generalize into a person's life outside of the therapy session.
+She uses CBT (Cognitive Behavioral Therapy) and person-centered therapy to process and can help manage depression, self-esteem and anxiety.
 She aims to create a safe place for clients to share their stories with her and encourages them to express themselves authentically, while challenging them to practice difficult behavior changes.
 Jenn has experience working with children and teens with: anxiety, anger, oppositional behaviors, grief, trauma, low self-esteem, and who are questioning their own identity.
 She teaches clients to advocate for themselves (when needed) and find their true confident voice.
 She is skilled in communicating with parents of her clients and teaching them how to support their children so that the entire family relationships are improved.
-Jennifer is under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS and Brooke Johnson, LCSW.
+Jenn is under the supervision of Chelsea Harris, LPC, ATR-BC, CPCS.

 Alyx is a Licensed Associate Professional Counselor (LAPC).
 She earned her Bachelor of Science degree in Psychology from Kennesaw State University in 2014 and Master of Science degree in Clinical Counseling Psychology from Brenau University in 2020.
 She firmly believes counseling and therapy can serve as a wonderful tool to your overall well-being and mental health and loves helping others on their journey to wellness, no matter how big or how small the goals.